 The company that paid your salary or fees will be able to tell you exactly how much to show in your return.

-Question 21B
+Question 20C

-In-work tax credit (IWTC) is for families who normally work a minimum number of hours each week, as follows:
+In-work tax credit (IWTC) is a payment for families who are normally in paid work.